Who We Are

-The university's CMS takes care of many of these requirements but, if you add pictures to your page, you must include alt-text for your pictures.
-There is a field provided in the CMS for adding this descriptive text.
+The University’s Content Editor takes care of many of these requirements but, if you add pictures to your page, you must include alt-text for your pictures.
+There is a field provided in the Content Editor for adding this descriptive text.
 This is NOT necessarily the same thing as a photo caption (See the Images/Video section below).
-If you need assistance with adding alt-text, please contact e-Learning.
+If you need assistance with adding alt-text, please contact University Communications.

 Content should be concise and scannable.
 Writing for the web is very different from writing for print publications.
 Web visitors prefer to jump to a page, scan it to see if it contains the information they are looking for, and then read quickly to get that information.
 Web visitors quickly get frustrated “wasting time” reading through a lot of content, especially if it doesn’t contain the information they need.
 First impressions matter, you may not get a second visit.